 Before we dive into the Herculaneum papyri with their radiolucent ink, it's helpful to understand how the En-Gedi scroll was virtually unwrapped in 2015.

 Here is an excellent 2 minute overview of how this was achieved:

-For the Herculaneum papyri, many of the same steps apply, with one key change: the ink is not immediately visible to the naked eye.
-We will need to use a machine learning model to detect the ink.
+For the Herculaneum papyri, many of the same steps apply, with one key change: the ink is much less readily visible.
+We will need to use a machine learning model or other tricks to detect the ink.

 Let's go through each of the key steps one by one.